LawrenceRLiu/NoWag/readme.md

 ![Nowag Overview](assets/Overview.png)

+**NoWag was accepted to the Conference on Optimization and Learning for Models (COLM) 2025!
+Looking forward to seeing you at the conference!**
 ## Overview
 This is the official implementation of NoWag, a unified framework for shape-preserving compression of large language models.